Here's the tech you shouldn't buy on Black Friday

 Anything super-new

-Hot new products -- the Apple Watch 3, the Samsung Galaxy Note 8 -- are exactly that: hot and new, meaning they'll be in high demand.
+Hot new products -- the Apple Watch 3 ($649.00 at Apple), the Samsung Galaxy Note 8 ($929.99 at Amazon.com) -- are exactly that: hot and new, meaning they'll be in high demand.
 Therefore, stores have little incentive to lower their prices.
 There may be exceptions here and there, but as a general rule, premium products don't see big cuts on Black Friday.

-Instead, look for deals on previous-gen models, like the original Apple Watch Series 1 ($359.00 at Apple), which Target discounted last year and will likely do again.
+Instead, look for deals on previous-gen models, like the original Apple Watch Series 1 ($268.00 at Amazon Marketplace), which Target discounted last year and will likely do again.

 A 4K TV